versionone/VersionOne.SDK.Python/README.md

 ## Revision History

+2013-09-27 v0.4 - A correction has been made to the multi-valued relation setter code.
+It used the wrong value for the XML "act" attribute, so multi-value attributes never got set correctly.
+Note that at this time, there is no way to un-set a value from a multi-valued relation.

 2013-07-09 v0.3 - To support HTTPS, A "scheme" argument has been added to the V1Meta and V1Client constructors.